Berlin

 Spandau

-Spandau is a district in Berlin, yet it is its own city with a number of sights.
-The 16th-century citadel is a former fortification, prison and treasury, and you can also enjoy a walk in the Old Town, Altstadt.
+Spandau is a district in Berlin, but nevertheless it is its own city with a number of attractions.
+The Citadel/Zitadelle from the 16th century is a former defence, prison and treasury.
+It is now open to visitors and is one of the city’s most interesting places.

 Köpenick

-The Köpenick district southeast of Berlin is its own small town in the city.
-Köpenick is surrounded by forests and lakes and is therefore a place for relaxation relatively close to the center of the German capital.
-You can i.a. see the hunting castle Schloß Köpenick.
+The Köpenick district southeast of Berlin is its own little city within the city.
+Köpenick is surrounded by forests and lakes and is therefore a relaxing haven relatively close to the center of the German capital.

 Oranienburg